DavidPesqueira/davidpesqueira.github.io/index.md

 # Introduction
 Throughout my computer science program at SNHU I have taken courses ranging from Calculus to Applied Linear Algebra, Introduction to Information Technology from a business standpoint to reverse software engineering using machine and assembly language in C. I have collaborated with fellow students in a Version Control class using Git, as well as collaborated with other students on coding challenges as Event Coordinator for the ACM SNHU Chapter while I was there.

 On my GitHub page you will see some of the projects of have created such as my personal website, an android application, data structures and algorithms in C++ and more.

-The classes I have done exceptionally well in are ones where teamwork is involved and discussions are encouraged such as Version Control and Data Structures and Algorithms in C++.
+The classes I have done exceptionally well in are ones where teamwork is involved, and discussions are encouraged such as Version Control and Data Structures and Algorithms in C++.

 As someone who wants to learn more about security and showcase Python for the powerful language that it is.
 I chose to do my capstone project in Python.

 My final capstone project is displayed below with a link to the GitHub repository.
 I made a GUI using the python tkinter module.
-Within this GUI python application I created Software/ Design, incorporated Data Structures and Algorithm (BST) as well as a database (Firebase) to hold user registration.
+Within this GUI python application, I created Software/ Design, incorporated Data Structures and Algorithm (BST) as well as a database (Firebase) to hold user registration.

 ***
 # Capstone Project